accrescent/accrescent/README.md

 ...and more.
 See the [features page] on the website for details.

-Accrescent currently runs on Android 12 and up.
+Accroissant currently runs on Android 12 and up.

 Contributions are welcome!
 If you're interested in helping out, be sure to check out the [contributing guidelines] for tips on getting started.

 ### Signing certificate hash

-Accrescent's SHA-256 signing certificate hash is as follows:
+Accroissant's SHA-256 signing certificate hash is as follows:

 ```
 067a40c4193aad51ac87f9ddfdebb15e24a1850babfa4821c28c5c25c3fdc071